-Markle, Alex (Fordham University); Rottenstreich, Yuval (University of California, San Diego)
+Markle, Alex (Fordham University)

 Individuals must often make decisions about risky future undertakings while simultaneously facing unresolved risks from earlier decisions.
 Here I examine how background risk influences the evaluation of new risks.
 In a series of experiments, participants were reluctant to accept gambles negatively correlated with an existing background risk, even though they represent opportunities to hedge by reducing the total variance of payoffs.
 Conversely, participants were eager to double-down on an existing background risk by accepting a positively correlated gamble.
 Both behaviors imply risk-seeking preferences.
 Those references reverse, however, when the outcomes from the two risks are combined, rather than presented separately.
 Contact: amarkle@fordham.edu